From Here to Infinity (book)

 From Here to Infinity: A Guide to Today's Mathematics, a 1996 book by mathematician and science popularizer Ian Stewart, is a guide to modern mathematics for the general reader.
-It aims to answer questions such as "What is mathematics?", "What is it for " and "What are mathematicians doing nowadays?".
+It aims to answer questions such as what mathematics is, what it is for, and what mathematicians are doing.
 Author Simon Singh describes it as "An interesting and accessible account of current mathematical topics".

 Summary

 After an introductory chapter The Nature of Mathematics, Stewart devotes each of the following 18 chapters to an exposition of a particular problem that has given rise to new mathematics or an area of research in modern mathematics.